Kuwait Airways Flight 422: Initial hijacking and flight to Iran

 On 5 April 1988, KU 422 departed Don Mueang International Airport in Bangkok.
-The crew included Captain Subhi Naim Youssef, 53 years old, an Iraqi, the co-pilot Eid Al-Azmi, 31 years old, a Kuwaiti, and flight engineer Ayyad Al-Shamilaan, 43 years old, a Kuwaiti. and 112 passengers aboard, including three members of the Kuwaiti Royal Family.
+The crew included Captain Subhi Naim Yousif, 53 years old, an Iraqi, the co-pilot Eid Al-Azmi, 31 years old, a Kuwaiti, and flight engineer Ayyad Al-Shamilaan, 43 years old, a Kuwaiti. and 112 passengers aboard, including three members of the Kuwaiti Royal Family.
 About three hours out of Bangkok, over the Arabian Sea, a number of Lebanese men armed with guns and hand grenades took control of the plane.
 A passenger later reported the hijackers to have said, "Don't worry, we are after redressing our rights denied by the Kuwaiti government".
 The hijackers forced the pilot to fly to Iran, where authorities initially refused the plane permission to land, but later acquiesced on learning it was running out of fuel.
 After subsequently landing at Mashhad, the hijackers issued their demand for the release of 17 guerrillas held by Kuwait following their conviction for involvement in the 1983 Kuwait bombings.
 In addition they threatened to blow up the aircraft if anyone approached it, and to kill the three Kuwaiti Royals if their terms were not met.

 The hijackers were reported to number six or seven, and included Hassan Izz-Al-Din, who had previously been involved in the 1985 hijacking of TWA Flight 847.
 Following negotiations with the Iranian Prime Minister 25 hostages were released – a man with a heart condition on 5 April, and 24 women the following day.
 A further 32 were allowed to leave the plane on 7 April after the Kuwaiti government sent a team of negotiators to Iran to talk to the hijackers.
 However, negotiations were frustrated by Kuwait's support for Iraq in the ongoing Gulf Conflict between that country and Iran, and no more hostages were released in Iran.
 The hijackers forced authorities to refuel the plane by threatening to take off with almost empty fuel tanks, and shooting at security officials.